Skip to main content

 Consider a typical accounts payable analysis.
 The document trail shows a three-step approval workflow in the SOP.
 Interview transcripts with the AP manager and two controllers describe a five-step process that includes an informal compliance review nobody documented.
 Industry benchmarks show the cycle time running 40% above the median for companies their size.

 Three sources.
 One conclusion.
 That's the kind of finding no CFO can wave away because it's built from their own documents, their own people's words, and their own competitive context.
 It's also the kind of insight that comes from structured contradiction detection across data sources, not from a single-pass AI summary.
 When consultants need to understand how AI document analysis for consultants fits into this picture, the document trail is just the starting point.
-That's the core of Audity's three-source synthesis methodology.
+That's the core of Audity's three-source synthesis methodology, built into the operating system your consulting team needs.

 Documents alone are not enough